annadema/datastructure/Big O notation.md

 ## What is Big O

-- definition on Wikipedia: Big O Notation is a mathematical notation that describes the limiting behavior of a function, when the argument tends towards a particular value or infinity.
+> Wikipedia: Big O Notation is a mathematical notation that describes the limiting behavior of a function, when the argument tends towards a particular value or infinity.

-- Big O Notation, O(n)
+Big O Notation, O(n)
 to describe the **performance** of an algorithm
 determine if a given algorithm is **scalable**
 algorithm scale well as the input grows really large.
 (code executes quickly on a computer doesn't mean perform with a large data set)

-- certain operations can be more or less costly depending on what data structure we use.
+certain operations can be more or less costly depending on what data structure we use.

 For example:
 accessing an array element by its index is super fast.